gchoy-vmware/git-102/docs/_posts/2020-02-12-useful-commands.md

 $> git commit --amend [--no-edit]
 # Amend your previous commit with your "Staged" changes
 # Side-effects
-# General rule: do not amend commits you've pushed and that you are not the author of
+# General rule: do not amend commits you've pushed and that you're not the author of
 ```